js2264/VplotR/README.md

 ## Focus of VplotR
 VplotR package aims to streamline the process of generating V-plots.
 It contains functions to import paired-end sequencing bam files and generate V-plots around genomic loci of interest.
 VplotR is built on [ggplot2](https://ggplot2.tidyverse.org/) and makes full use of its potential.
 As such, it is easy to generate V-plots in batches and combine them with other plots to make publication-ready figures.

-The current release of VplotR is v0.4.0.
+The stable release of VplotR is v0.4.0.
 This is the release which has been used in Serizay et al., submitted.

 To read more about VplotR, check out the [Get started](https://js2264.github.io/VplotR/articles/VplotR.html) vignette.